 WHY WE LIKE IT: Medium-weight, sturdy build, all-terrain tires, 800w of horsepower, and an incredibly powerful battery that gets 68 miles per charge make it perfect for longer trips.

 The Qiewa Q1-Hummer is a high torque 800w electric scooter with an impressive high speed of 37mph and among the longest travel range per single charge at 68 miles.
 It features one of the highest maximum weight loads of up to 580lbs, a sturdy, fairly heavy 60lb build, large tread all-terrain tires, a double brake system, and a special shock absorber to help provide a safer, comfortable ride.

 Though we appreciated its foldable design, its heavy weight makes it less portable than many on the market.
-However, its extremely powerful battery, comfort, and safety features, and high top speed make it a great, if a somewhat pricier option for those looking to take longer trips and for extremely steep hill climbing and offroad riding.
-For more options, you may want to consider an electric moped scooter for adults that has great horsepower.
+However, its extremely powerful battery, comfort, safety features, and high top speed make it a great, if somewhat pricier, option for those looking to take longer trips and for extremely steep hill climbing and offroad riding.
+For more options, you may consider an electric moped scooter for adults with great horsepower.

 We’re sorry, this product is temporarily out of stock